 The Final Word

-For the vitamin component of your multi, Thompsons is probably the best all-rounder closely followed by Nature’s Own.
+For the vitamin component of your multi, Swisse, and Aldi are probably your best coverage.

-For the mineral component of your multi – perhaps the area that is more difficult to supplement by diet alone – Centrum is the pick of the bunch.
+For the mineral component of your multi – perhaps the area that is more difficult to supplement by diet alone – Aldi is the pick of the bunch.

 For botanical extracts, which may in turn improve the efficacy and absorption of the accompanying vitamins and minerals, Swisse and Nature’s Own are the strongest.